linjianz/tensorflow_homographynet/README.md

 > test2014: 40775 images

 ## train_mycnn.py
-use the cnn network by myself for train
+use the cnn network by myself for train, no need to pre-save the generated data

+## test_mycnn.py
+test only one image a time, output the four-pair offsets predicted from HomographyNet.
+Then use data_process.m to visulize the results.

-## main.py
+## train_net.py
-use existing cnn framework for training, dropout & bn the matter
+use existing cnn framework for training, dropout & bn have something wrong

-## train_2.py
+## data_generation.py
-use data_generation.py to generate images first.
-Then start train
+if you like, just generate the training data